gem5/gem5-resources/src/gpu/pannotia/README.md

 layout: default
 permalink: resources/pannotia/
 shortdoc: >
-    Resources to build a disk image for each of the GCN3 Pannotia workloads.
+    Resources to build a disk image for each of the VEGA Pannotia workloads.
 ---

 This folder and its subfolders contain each of the 9 Pannotia benchmarks (there are 6 folders because Color, and PageRank, SSSP each have 2 versions).
 All of these benchmarks have been ported from the prior CUDA and OpenCL variants to HIP, and validated on a Vega-class AMD GPU.
-See each application's README for details on how to compile and run them in gem5 using the GCN3 GPU model.
+See each application's README for details on how to compile and run them in gem5 using the VEGA GPU model.